What to do in your after school primary language club

 - Plan and then run a cafe in the language of your Choosing between a number of possibilities..
 Spend several weeks researching then planning what you’re going to serve, culminating in the cafe itself!
 Don’t forget your invitations and adverts too.

 - A singing club or choir!
-Look at popular singers in your country of choice and then download some of their songs to learn and perform.
+Look at popular singers in your country of A decision one has to make between one or more options and then download some of their songs to learn and perform.
 Or for younger children, focus on nursery rhymes and childhood songs.

 - Teach the children about the Eurovision Song Contest.
 Using different media (e.g. newspapers, books, online searches) to collect information about a subject…., write a song, compete and perform!